 PAYMENT FORM SETTINGS & FRONT-END PREVIEW...

-3. Multi-Select Widget - At first glance the multi-select widget looks just like the pricing table widget, however it enables customers to add MULTIPLE items to their cart before they checkout.
+At first glance, the multi-select widget looks just like the pricing table widget, however, it enables customers to add MULTIPLE items to their cart before they checkout.
 For example, the customer can select multiple plans and/or multiples of each plan, then checkout.

-4. Upsell Widgets - Upsell widgets are designed to work with pricing table widgets in a chain and allow you to offer custom "build a box" subscription packages.
-Your customers will start off viewing a pricing table widget and then are forwarded to additional upsell widget(s) before they checkout.
+Upsell widgets are designed to work with pricing table widgets in a chain and allow you to offer custom "build a box" subscription packages.
+Your customers will start off viewing a pricing table widget and then are forwarded to an additional upsell widget(s) before they checkout.

 This allows customers to go through a "funnel" you create and add upsell item(s) to their carts to build a completely customized subscription.

-NOTE: ANY RECURRING UPSELL LINE ITEM(S) IN THE CART WITH A PLAN WILL BE COMBINED WITH THE SUBSCRIPTION, AND WIL RESULT IN A SINGLE INVOICE EACH BILLING PERIOD.
+NOTE: ANY RECURRING UPSELL LINE ITEM(S) IN THE CART WITH A PLAN WILL BE COMBINED WITH THE SUBSCRIPTION, AND WILL RESULT IN A SINGLE INVOICE EACH BILLING PERIOD.

-For example, if you have a pricing table widget with two options (weekly or monthly) that is chained to an upsell widget, the upsells will inherit same billing frequency as the "main plan" selected in ANOTHER widget, either before (recommended) or after the upsell widget..
+For example, if you have a pricing table widget with two options (weekly or monthly) that is chained to an upsell widget, the upsells will inherit the same billing frequency as the "main plan" selected in ANOTHER widget, either before (recommended) or after the upsell widget.

-5. Gift Code Widget - This widget that allows your customers to purchase a gift code for someone else.
+This widget allows your customers to purchase a gift code for someone else.
 Gift Codes on PayWhirl are like a cross between promo codes and traditional gift cards.
-They work like digital a gift card with a pre-paid balance and are delivered by email to the recipient.
+They work like digital gift cards with a pre-paid balance and are delivered by email to the recipient.

 The recipient will receive an email (on a specified date by the customer purchasing the gift code) with a unique link to redeem the code and create their OWN account if they don't already have one.

-6. Customer Login Widget - The login widget is a simple login form you can embed on your website to allow PayWhirl customers to login and manage their own account information.
-Once an existing customer logs into your portal via the login widget they will be able to access all their subscription information, past payments, credit card, shipping info, etc.
+The login widget is a simple login form you can embed on your website to allow PayWhirl customers to log in and manage their own account information.
+Once an existing customer logs into your portal via the login widget, they will be able to access all their subscription information, past payments, credit card, shipping info, etc.

 Please let us know if you have any questions.